Old Believers' Church of the Intercession of the Holy Virgin

 About museum

-The Intercession Church is an excellent example of Russian architectural style of the early 20th century.
-It resembles the village chapels of the Russian North and the posad (town) churches of Moscow and Yaroslavl of the 17th century.
-The building's façades are decorated with kokoshniks, window surrounds and portals.
-The slender and elegant tent-roof bell tower gives the church entrance a special charm.
-A characteristic feature of this prayer building is the absence of an altar apse, since the Fedoseevtsy Old Believers do not celebrate the Divine Liturgy and do not have priests.
-The church interior was fitted out with icons and oak furnishings made by craftsmen of the Tiniakov iconostasis workshop in Kaluga.
-All decorative and structural elements are merged into a unified whole.
-The dark wood of the iconostases and the style of the icon paintings, together with the restrained use of gilding, create an atmosphere of devotion.
-Until 1987 the local community of Fedoseevtsy Old Believers conducted services in the church.
-After that the church was transferred to the museum's administration.
+The Church of the Intercession is a magnificent example of the Russian architectural style of the early 20th century.
+It resembles the village chapels of the Russian North and the village temples of Moscow and Yaroslavl of the 17th century.
+The facades of the building are decorated with kokoshniks, platbands and portals.
+The slender and elegant tent bell tower gives the entrance to the temple a special appeal.
+A characteristic feature of this prayer building is the absence of an altar apse, since the Old Believers of Fedoseevo do not serve the liturgy and do not have priests.
+The interior of the temple was decorated with icons and utensils made of oak, made by masters of the Kaluga Tinyakov iconostasis workshop.
+All the decorative elements and structures are fused together.
+The dark wood of the iconostases and the writing of the icons, as well as the moderate use of gilding, create an atmosphere of prayer.
+Until 1987, services in the church were conducted by the local community of Old Believers, the Fedoseyevites.
+After that, the temple was transferred to the museum.